lupas/fireback/README.md

 This option creates a Firestore and Authentication backup as follows:

 1. Downloads all Authentication users locally to a `AllAuthUsers.json` file
-2. Backups your Firestore data to a Storage Bucket
+2. Backups your Fxirestore data to a Storage Bucket
 3. Downloads all Firestore data from the bucket to a local folder

 In the end, you will have a folder and files like this: